Announcement: A decade after Paris, new work programme drives stronger, more coordinated climate action. Read here.

 While clean energy investment reached a record USD 2.2 trillion in 2024 – twice that of fossil fuels – adaptation finance remains far below the USD 194 to 366 billion needed annually.
 While many countries are working to translate ambition into implementation, they continue to face structural barriers: from limited access to concessional finance, to a lack of investable project pipelines.

-The Champions are working to bridge those barriers – by aligning NDCs with real-economy momentum, surfacing solutions from the Global South, and helping to maintain trust in the process by demonstrating that progress is both possible and underway.
+The Champions are working to bridge those barriers – by aligning NDCs with real-economy and whole-of-society momentum, surfacing solutions from developing countries, and helping to maintain trust in the process by demonstrating that progress is both possible and underway.

 Find out more about the June Climate Meetings programme and follow the Champions on their website, LinkedIn and Instagram to learn more about their work in Bonn and beyond.